6 Insights to Better Understand Omicron & Omicron Symptoms

 The most recent wave of COVID-19 has raised an alarming concern over the transmission rate of Omicron variant and effectiveness of COVID-19 vaccines against Omicron and Omicron Symptoms.
 Below is some information that summarizes what you ought to know about this disturbing variant:

 The SARS-CoV-2 variant Omicron (B.1.1.529) was first reported to WHO from South Africa on Nov 23, 2021, and was later designated as a Variant of Concern (VOC) in Nov 26, 2021.
 Omicron cases have been detected in more than 95 countries or regions by now.

-Symptoms of Omicron and other COVID-19 variants are quite similar, while the top five Omicron symptoms reported are:
+Omicron Symptoms and other COVID-19 variants' symptoms are quite similar, while the top five Omicron symptoms reported are: